mansi12bendale/Culture-AI/doc/week 5.md

 # Week 5: Firebase Integration & User Feedback

-## 🎯 Objective
+## Objective
-Implement Firebase for real-time data management and user-generated reviews.
+Integrate Firebase to enable real-time data storage and user-generated feedback within the application.

-## 📘 Summary
+## Summary
-Firebase was integrated for real-time data management and user feedback collection.
-We set up Firestore to store user reviews and ratings for monuments, creating a system where users can share their experiences and rate monuments.
-The reviews are displayed on the monument detail pages, providing valuable user-generated content.
+In Week 5, **Firebase** was integrated into the **CultureAI** application to support real-time data management and user interaction.
+Firestore was configured to store user reviews and ratings for cultural monuments.
+A feedback interface was implemented, allowing users to submit their experiences and ratings.
+The submitted reviews are dynamically fetched and displayed on individual monument detail pages, enhancing engagement and content authenticity.

-## 📌 Key Activities
+## Key Activities
-- Integrated Firebase and configured Firestore for database management.
+- Integrated Firebase and configured Firestore database
-- Created a UI for submitting reviews and ratings.
+- Designed UI for submitting monument reviews and ratings
-- Implemented logic to fetch and display reviews under each monument’s details.
+- Implemented logic to store, fetch, and display user feedback

-## ✅ Outcomes
+## Outcomes
-- Firebase Firestore is successfully integrated.
+- Firebase Firestore successfully integrated
-- Users can now submit and view monument reviews and ratings.
+- Real-time user reviews and ratings functional
+- Enhanced user engagement through interactive feedback system